Jypear/tocketry/docs/cookbook/testing.rst

 -------------------

-You can also test scheduling and task triggering by forcing Rocketry to use custom time.
+You can also test scheduling and task triggering by forcing Tocketry to use custom time.

 For example, if you wish to fix scheduling to start at 12:00 on 12th of May 2014: